We are currently experiencing technical issues with our telephone, please contact us here if you require assistance.

 How long does a psychoeducational assessment take?

-Most assessments involve multiple testing sessions, test scoring, an intake appointment, report writing, analysis, and a feedback appointment.
-The entire psychoeducational assessment process, including the feedback appointment and delivery of the report, usually spans 6 to 10 weeks from testing session completion.
+Most assessments involve multiple testing sessions, test scoring, report writing, analysis, and a feedback session.
+The entire process, including delivery of the report and recommendations, usually spans 7 to 15 weeks.

-What’s the difference between a child and adult assessment?
+What’s the difference between a child and an adult assessment?

 The core structure is similar, but the focus differs.
 For adults, the emphasis is on performance in higher education or workplace accommodations.
-For children, the focus is often on school supports, school set ups, and behavioural observations.
+For children, the focus is often on school supports and behavioural observations.

 How much does an assessment cost in Ontario?